Nileshbambhaniyaa/SQL-MUSIC-STORE-PROJECT/README.md

-# 🎵 Business Intelligence & Sales Trend Analysis for Music Store Using SQL
+# 🎵 Music Store Data Analysis – SQL

 This project uses **SQL** to analyze a music store database and answer key **business questions** related to customer behavior, sales trends, and genre/artist popularity.
 The analysis helps uncover actionable insights for decision-making in the music retail business.